RakutenTravel/ios-coding-guidelines/README.md

 *   If you receive comments, wait until all people that marked the PR as **Needs work** approve it again before merging
 *   If you negotiate to fix some of the comments later, create a jira ticket before merging

-### 10.3 Update the mock server configuration of Mockoon

-In order to develop in the mock environment, we use Mockoon to be a mock server.
-The tutorial of how to use Mockoon is in [{info} Mock Server Usage](https://confluence.rakuten-it.com/confluence/display/trvpdsmart/%7Binfo%7D+Mock+Server+Usage).
-The configuration is in **{project\_root\_folder}/configuration/mockoon/mockoon.json**, and you can use this configuration to set up a Mockoon server in your local machine.

-If your implementation will also need to update the configuration of Mockoon (for the specified APIs), please also remember to update the configuration in your pull request.

-1. Export the environment of Mockoon from your local Mockoon server
-2. Update **mockoon.json** with the latest configuration
-3. Commit the updated mockoon.json into your feature branch
-4. After your pull request is merged, please also update the configuration of Mockoon in our CI server